 Give us a call at

-Bank of America Merrill Lynch is a marketing name for the Retirement Services business of Bank of America Corporation ("BofA Corp.").
-Banking activities may be performed by wholly owned banking affiliates of BofA Corp., including Bank of America, N.A., member FDIC.
-Brokerage services may be performed by wholly owned brokerage affiliates of BofA Corp., including Merrill Lynch, Pierce, Fenner & Smith Incorporated, a registered broker-dealer and member SIPC.
+Bank of America Merrill Lynch is also a marketing name or the Retirement Services business of Bank of America Corporation ("BofA Corp.").
+Banking activities may be performed by wholly owned banking affiliates of BofA Corp., including Bank of America, N.A., Member FDIC.
+Brokerage services may be performed by wholly owned brokerage affiliates of BofA Corp., including Merrill Lynch, Pierce, Fenner & Smith Incorporated ("MLPF&S").

 Neither Merrill Lynch nor any of its affiliates or financial advisors provide legal, tax or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.